 Jello playdough is great especially when you don’t have food colouring.

-With different flavoured jellos, you can easily have different coloured play doughs too.
+With differently flavoured jellos, you can easily have different coloured play doughs too.
 They smell nice and make a slightly stickier version than the commercial ones.

 This is one of those times when you can’t say to your kid, “Don’t play with your food!”.
 You’d be surprised to know that there are many different recipes for playdough that are edible(ish).
 These eatable doughs are especially handy for very young children who like to put everything in their mouth.